Monday, September 1, 1919

 At the Cemetery

 It was only with special effort that the wagon bearing the coffin of the deceased was able to pass through the dense crowds near the cemetery.
 It was horribly crowded even in the courtyard, and because of this an argument broke out between the honorary and the regular burial attendants.
 Each group wanted to be the only one to do the Taharah [ritual washing] of the deceased.
 In spite of the demands of the representatives of the Jewish Community administration, the board of the Association decided to have the regular attendants do the Taharah in recognition of the strikers having made an exception and attended to the burial.

-After that the coffin was carried to the synagogue and the cantor, Mr. Sherman, accompanied by an enlarged choir, sang the appropriate prayers.
+After that the coffin was carried to the synagogue, the cantor, Mr. Sherman, accompanied by an enlarged choir, sang the appropriate prayers.

-Then the pall-bearers carried the coffin to the grave, encircled by an honorary guard.
+Then the closest admirers of the deceased carried the coffin to the grave, encircled by an honorary guard.

 At the Grave

-It took great effort to get to the grave, as the enormous crowd filled the main avenue of the cemetery leading to the grave that had been dug for Dinezon.
+It took great effort to get to the grave.
+The enormous crowd filled the main avenue of the cemetery leading to the grave that had been dug for Dinezon.
 It was difficult for the coffin and those accompanying it to make a path through the people to reach the open grave.

-When the coffin had been set down over the open grave, the chairman of the Yiddish Writers’ and Journalists’ Society, Mr. Shalkovitsh spoke; then Mr. Sh.
-An-ski lamented the beloved and devoted friend of all literati and the father and caretaker of many young talents.
+When the coffin had been lowered, the chairman Mr. Shalkovitsh spoke on behalf of the Association of Jewish Writers and Journalists at the open grave.
+Then Mr. Sh.
+An-ski, who lamented the beloved and devoted friend of all literati and the father and caretaker of many young talents.

-So the unforgettable, beloved, and respected Yankev Dinezon was accompanied to his eternal rest.
+So the unforgettable, beloved, and good Jacob Dinezon was accompanied to his eternal rest.

 Around the Funeral

-It is thanks to Dr. Bogen that the Technical Committee had the use of two automobiles that helped greatly in keeping order during the funeral.
+It is thanks to the gracious generosity of Dr. Bogen that the Technical Committee had the use of two automobiles that helped greatly in keeping order during the funeral.

 A Film Taken

-The film company “Sphinx” recorded the funeral at three stages: On Karmelicka, when the coffin was brought out of the residence; on the corner of _____ l and Nalewka where there was an overview of the entire funeral procession; and at the grave as the coffin was lowered into the grave with the family standing around it.
+The film company “Sphinx” recorded the funeral at three stages: On Karmelicka, when the coffin was brought out of the residence; on the corner of Gesia and Nalewki where there was an overview of the entire funeral procession; and at the grave as the coffin was lowered into the grave with the family standing around it.

-The film is the property of the Yiddish Writers’ and Journalists’ Society.
+The film is the property of the Association of Jewish Writers and Journalists.